airr-community/airr-standards/docs/datarep/cellreactivity.rst

     {%- endfor %}

-Within the ``CellReactivity`` object, it is expected that the properties ``antigen_source_species``, ``peptide_start``, ``peptide_end`` and ``peptide_sequence_aa`` have an inseparable relationship with ``antigen_type``.
+Within the ``Reactivity`` object, it is expected that the properties ``antigen_source_species``, ``peptide_start``, ``peptide_end`` and ``peptide_sequence_aa`` have an inseparable relationship with ``antigen_type``.
 They only present a valid value when ``antigen_type``